RakhithJK/dbeaver-dbeaver-wiki/SSH-Configuration.md

 By default, it randomly chooses the local port and forwards it to the destination port set in <kbd>Connection settings</kbd> &rArr; <kbd>Main</kbd>

 It is not usually required to change this configuration, but it can be useful e.g. when you want to use a particular local port.

+### SSH + URL-based connections

+By defaul DBeaver opens random local port and forwards it to a target database port.
+It then implicitly replaces port configured in the connection with this random port.
+So technically DBeaver will connect to something like `localhost:45678` (radnom port on localhost) instead of `database.server.domain:5432` (default PostgreSQL server port).
+But if you use URL instead of manual connection configuration then you connect to `jdbc:postgresql://database.server.domain/postgresql`.
+DBeaver cannot replace port number automatically because you can use any type of sophisticated URLs.
+DBeaver just don't know how to chnge this URL.

+If you use URL connection then you must configure port forwarding manually.
+In the Advanced Settings set both Local Port and Remote Port to 5432 (database server port, 5432 is the default value for PostgreSQL).
+It will work in most cases.
+But it will fail if you have PostgreSQL server on your local machine because port 5432 is already occupied.
+In this case you can use any random port number for Loca Port (e.g. 15432).
+Use the same 5432 for Remote Port because it is real port number for remote PostgreSQL server.